lord-saumagen/TS/README.md

 [http://lord-saumagen.github.io/TS/](http://lord-saumagen.github.io/TS/)

+With version 1.0.2 of this module collection the LINQ implementation is considered complete.
+I'm currently working on the 'Security' and 'Encoding' modules.
+At the time of this writing they will only have one or two basic implementations but they will grow over time.

 ##Prerequisites

 In order to use the modules from that project, you need to install the TypeScript compiler.
 You will find all you need at the TypeScript project page.